CaTS-Bench: Can Language Models Describe Time Series?: Quality Validation

 We systematically paraphrased a representative subset of our ground truth captions (agriculture, crime, demography, Walmart) using architecturally distinct LLMs (GPT-4o, Gemma 27B, and Llama 90B), resulting in three additional sets of ground truth captions.
 The paraphrasing prompt was designed to instruct the model to thoroughly alter sentence structure, syntax, and word choice while preserving all factual information, numeric values, and statistical details with absolute fidelity.
 The prompt used for paraphrasing is shown in~\ref{caption paraphrasing prompt}.
 We define this paraphrased caption set as CaTS-Bench-Paraphrased, which contains captions that are semantically equivalent to the original ground truth but differ only in linguistic style.

-We then re-evaluated the outputs of all six representative pretrained models against CaTS-Bench-Paraphrased using our full suite of metrics.
+We then re-evaluated the outputs of all six representative pretrained models against CaTS-Bench-Paraphrased using the full suite of metrics.
 Results of this analysis are presented in the Table~\ref {tab:paraphrase_results}, one for each ground-truth generator's linguistic style.
-Values represent the average across selected domains.
-To ease comparison, we also report the results obtained with our original Gemini captions as ground truth.
+Values represent the average across select domains.
+We also report the results obtained with our original Gemini captions as ground truth.

-Next, we provide an analysis on the rank correlation of model performances between the original and paraphrased evaluation settings.
+Next, we provide an analysis of the rank correlation of model performances between the original and paraphrased evaluation settings.
 A high correlation in model rankings would indicate that our benchmark is robust to linguistic variation; the metrics would be consistently measuring the underlying semantic content and numeric accuracy of the captions, not their surface-level similarity to a specific writing style.
 A low correlation would suggest a non-trivial dependence on the oracle's particular linguistic patterns.
 For each linguistic evaluation metric, we provide the model ranking across the four linguistic styles in Figure~\ref{fig:appendix_ranks}.

 Qualitatively, we observe a negligible impact of model-specific linguistic style on the model rankings, suggesting that our evaluations are robust to particular linguistic styles.
-For each linguistic metric, we measure the average Spearman correlation between the ranking according to Gemini's style and the ranking according to the other three styles.
-See Table~\ref{tab:spearman_correlations}.
+For each linguistic metric, we measure the average Spearman correlation between the ranking according to Gemini's style and the ranking according to the other three styles (see Table~\ref{tab:spearman_correlations}).

 In summary, this experiment demonstrates that our evaluation framework is robust to variations in the linguistic style of the reference captions.
 This conclusion is quantitatively supported by the high Spearman correlation coefficients observed in model rankings between the original and paraphrased benchmark sets.
 These results indicate that \textbf{our evaluation framework captures the semantic fidelity and factual quality of the generated content, rather than rewarding models for merely mimicking the stylistic patterns of our oracle model, Gemini 2.0 Flash}.
 Consequently, the benchmark evaluates fundamental capabilities in time series understanding and description, not superficial stylistic alignment.
 Furthermore, Gemini 2.0 Flash maintains its superior rank in most metrics regardless of the linguistic style of the ground truth.
 This consistent dominance validates its selection as a highly capable oracle, reinforcing that its utility stems from its intrinsic ability to generate high-quality descriptions rather than from any benchmark-specific bias.